ps-zita/Ministry-Detailing-Client-Display/README.md

 1. **Tunnel Your Local Server:**

    Use Localtunnel to expose the server running on port 3001.
 Replace `<subdomain>` with your preferred subdomain if required.
-If prompted, enter your password on the client side device.
+If prompted, enter your password on the client-side device.

    ```bash
    npx localtunnel --port 3001 --subdomain your-custom-subdomain